Nick Arthur, Department Chair

 To meet the continuing education needs of health professionals.

-Students enter the University of Montana as AA general studies majors and select courses from the required prerequisite courses after conferring with an HP advisor.
+Students enter the Missoula College UM as pre-major student of the program of choice and select courses from the required prerequisite courses after conferring with an HP advisor.
 Assessment of writing for placement in writing courses follows University guidelines and is offered during orientation and at various times during the semester.
-Math placement is determined by a placement test.
-Placement testing assures that students are enrolled in the appropriate course to ensure success in writing and math studies.
+Math placement is determined by the ALEK placement test and can be taken online, placement testing assures that students are enrolled in the appropriate course to ensure success in writing and math studies.

 Admission into a health program requires a completed application for the specific program to which the student is applying, and documented completion of the program specific prerequisite courses.
 For program specific admission requirements and grade point average (GPA) expectations, please refer to the individual program descriptions or contact the specific HP Program Director.

-Applications can be obtained on the respective HP Program webpage.
 Students must submit a separate application to each HP program they desire admission to.
 If a student is accepted to multiple programs, the student can only accept admission to one HP program and must decline admission to the other program(s).
-Deadlines for applications are April 1 and November 1.
+Deadlines for applications are April 1 and October 1.